mernaalbert03/mernaalbert03/README.md

 - 👋 Hi, I’m Merna Albert
-- 👀 I’m interested in Robotics,AI,Astrophysics
+- 👀 I’m interested in Robotics,AI and Astrophysics
 - 🌱 I’m currently learning Machine learning and C++
 - 📫 How to reach me ?
        My Linkedin Profile: